-Overtime Provisions and New Overtime Rates
+Overtime Provisions and Overtime Rates

-The FLSA requires that employees be paid overtime at the rate of 1 1/2 times regular pay for any hours worked over 40 hours in a week.
-You can always be more generous in payment of overtime, but you must at least pay the minimum.
-You must also track wages of employees subject to overtime (using a time card or time sheet, for example), and you must keep records.
+The FLSA requires that employees be paid overtime at the rate of 1 1/2 times their regular pay for any hours worked over 40 in a week, defined as consecutive seven days or 168 hours.
+You can always be more generous in the payment of overtime if you want to, but you must pay at least this minimum.
+Working weekends, holidays, or regular days of rest doesn't automatically require overtime pay unless overtime is worked on such days.

 Youth Employment and Child Labor Laws

-Posters Required at Most U.S. Workplaces
+Required Posters at U.S. Workplaces

-Most US businesses with employees must provide information to employees.
-The Wage and Hour Division requires posters to be used for this purpose.
-Even if you have just one employee, you must place these posters in a prominent place.
+Most U.S. businesses must provide certain information to their employees such as their rights under the FLSA.
+The Wage and Hour Division requires that posters be used for this purpose.
+You must place these posters in prominent places even if you have just one employee.
+There are a variety of posters for various federal labor laws.

 If you have employees who work online, you should send them electronic copies of the required posters.

 The Department of Labor has an employer's guide to the FMLA to help you determine what your business must do to comply with this law.

-What Else Does the Wage and Hour Division
+Wage and Hour Division

 The Wage and Hour Division of the Department of Labor provides information to employers to help them stay on top of the ever-changing laws and regulations governing employment.
 The WHD also provides information on employer rights and responsibilities and guidance for new employers.